If you have ever been in a bad situation at work, you’ll know that it isn’t always easy to challenge your company in Japan.

 The good news is that if it isn’t specifically written in your contract then you’ll only have to give that 2 weeks of notice for workers on permanent employment contracts.
 Give it in writing to the correct person and you’ll be square.

 This is why you must double check your contract before you sign it and understand clearly what it says.
 You’ve been warned, this part of the law is much more in the companies favour than yours and you could be open or liable if your company is damaged by your leaving.
+Having said that usually a reasonable time considered by government is 30 days.

 Companies can’t discriminate based on religion, race or background